all part of the show

 available / contact if interested

-collages of words and photos from thrifted books and magazines and a few sketches, on a wood 8x8 in frame
+collages of words and photos from thrifted books and some of my old sketches

 visual stories about living with a disability.